rlppaper/rlp/README.md

 When initializing a puzzle, you must supply the desired puzzle's name.
 Refer to the [list of puzzle names](#list-of-puzzles).

-You may find the exact commands to reproduce the paper's experiments in `experiment_commands.txt`.
+You may find the exact commands to reproduce the paper's experiments in [experiment_commands.txt](experiment_commands.txt).

 ### Train an Agent